 HENNIE NIEMANN SNR

 Hennie was born in 1941 and had a normal, quiet middle-class childhood.
 He grew up quite independently as the only boy amongst four sisters.
 He always had an intense interest in art and books and would spend hours as a child looking at framed art in shop windows, or look up different artworks in the books of the school’s library.
 As a child, he experimented extensively with media available to him at the time and sometimes used the back of a cereal box to draw on.
-He also showed a love for sport and was at age twelve the youngest entrant up to that date of the well-known Naval Hill Race.

 Early in his career, Hennie studied Pieter Wenning and of course Gregoire Boonzaier, and later discovered the French Impressionists, like Monet, Vuillard, and shortly after that, the Flemish expressionists like Constant Permeke, and Gustaaf de Smet, and they all had had a great impact on his life.

 As a young adult Hennie attended retrospective exhibitions abroad, for instance, artists like Soutine, Degas, Van Gogh, Rouault, Bonnard, Seurat, Picasso to name a few.

 Later on, German expressionism also became one of his favourite art movements including the likes of Max Pechstein and Otto Mueller.
 His paintings often reflect a combination of Flemish and German Expressionism.Father Claerhout also made a huge impact on him, and he became associated with Expressionism.
 During Hennie’s time as a teacher at Tweespruit agricultural school, he became very good friends with Father Claerhout.
 His generous attitude towards others and his humble demeanour made a great impression on Hennie, and it guides his life to this day.

 Hennie’s magic comes from his ability to paint in so many different styles and genres.